caleb531/dotfiles/README.md

 Completion 2.
 These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.

+#### Theme

+For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
+While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience at `terminal/themes/Material Colors.terminal`.

+#### Interactive prompt

+The `PS1` interactive prompt which I have set for my shell is intended to be concise, readable, and useful.
+The prompt displays the name of the current working directory, followed by the name of the current branch if the directory is a git repository.
+If the directory contains a `.virtualenv` directory, the prompt also displays `python` or `python3` depending on the virtualenv's Python version.
+The prompt uses colons as separators, and spacing is utilized to improve readability.

+##### Examples

+* `~ : $`
+* `my-dir : $`
+* `my-repo : master : $`
+* `my-python-proj : python3 : master : $`

 #### Completion

 I use Bash Completion 2.1 for tab completion on the command line.
 Bash Completion 2 offers significant performance advantages over its predecessor (v1.3), making it the optimal choice for my completion needs.

-#### Theme

-For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
-While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience at `terminal/themes/Material Colors.terminal`.

 #### Color highlighting